-In order to provide a good grip on the camera, the controls take up the space on the top and rear of the camera that is not covered by the LCD or the optical viewfinder.
+To provide a good grip on the camera, the controls take up the space on the top and rear of the camera that is not covered by the LCD or the optical viewfinder.

-Despite the fact that the majority of the G9’s menu interface and navigation are consistent and easy to understand, there is a rare design choice that is perplexing.
+Even though the G9’s menu interface and navigation are consistent and easy to understand, there is a rare design choice that is perplexing.

-Why choose the Canon Powershot G9, with its 6x optical zoom that doesn’t quite stretch to the level of’super zoom,’ when you could be the happy owner of an interchangeable lens EOS 400D DSLR for just a little bit more money?
+Why choose the Canon Powershot G9, with its 6x optical zoom that doesn’t quite stretch to the level of super zoom,’ when you could be the happy owner of an interchangeable lens EOS 400D DSLR for just a little bit more money?
 To begin, while having proportions similar to a box, the G9 is small enough to fit easily into a jacket pocket.

 Although there are add-on tele and wide conversion lenses available, the advantage that the G9 has over other bridge cameras and super zooms is that its admittedly modest yet thankfully image stabilized 6x zoom (which still has a respectable 35-210mm range in terms of 35mm) can be stored flush to the body when it is not in use.
-This is an advantage that the G9 has over other super zooms and bridge cameras.
+But, again, this is an advantage that the G9 has over other super zooms and bridge cameras.

 However, one of the things about the camera that makes an impression right away is its construction.
 It has the look and feel of a dependable Leica camera that could survive being thrown to the ground, beaten around a little bit (maybe fired at), and still be used for its intended purpose.

-In essence, it does not have the impression that Canon has taken any shortcuts in order to deliver the camera to the market at this price (429 RRP in the UK, which is somewhat lower than the model that came before it), with a matte black finish that indicates a serious aim.
+In essence, it does not have the impression that Canon has taken any shortcuts to deliver the camera to the market at this price (429 RRP in the UK, which is somewhat lower than the model that came before it), with a matte black finish that indicates a serious aim.

-Despite the fact that Canon has squeezed a multitude of photographic functions into the body of the camera, everything inside the layout seems like it is in its correct position and is quickly and logically accessible in an instant.
+Even though Canon has squeezed a multitude of photographic functions into the body of the camera, everything inside the layout seems like it is in its correct position and is quickly and logically accessible in an instant.
 The extensive specification list demonstrates this.

 A hot shoe can be found just to the right of this, directly above the lens, and to the right of that is a familiar mode dial.
 Additional flash may be attached to the hot shoe.

 To the right of this again, I told you the camera was veritably packed to the brim with functionality.
-To the right of this sits a slightly recessed rectangular on/off button behind which sits a forward-positioned zoom lever that is forward-positioned and encircles a raised, and very springy-feeling shutter button.
+To the right of this sits a slightly recessed rectangular on/off button, behind which sits a forward-positioned zoom lever that is forward-positioned and encircles a raised and very springy-feeling shutter button.

-After using the PowerShot A-series camera made by the same business, I discovered that I missed their vari-angle LCD (which is also a feature of the G6) since, to tell you the truth, I found that I was returning back to utilizing the screen on the G9 for picture composition in the majority of cases.
+After using the PowerShot A-series camera made by the same business, I discovered that I missed their vari-angle LCD (which is also a feature of the G6) since, to tell you the truth, I found that I was returning to utilizing the screen on the G9 for picture composition in the majority of cases.